BIOL 201. Contemporary Topics in Life Science. (4 Credits)

 BIOL 312.
 Contemporary Environmental Issues.
 (4 Credits)

 An exploration of environmental issues considering the scientific details of environmental processes and problems, the social context of people depending on the environment and human responsibility to live sustainably and care for creation.
 May not be applied towards the Biology major.
 Course is offered occasionally.
-Prerequisite: one SP course.
+Prerequisite: One Scientific Practice (SP) course.

 Tags: SIP